 The regulations require that a PUWER assessment be carried out before the machine is put into service for the first time, at regular intervals thereafter, if it is moved, relocated or sold, and at any time the safety of the machine has been jeopardised – to ensure it remains safe for use.

 The regulations also call for the person performing the assessment to be competent to do so…. and if the person appointed to carry out the PUWER assessment on a machine has limited knowledge of the machinery directive and ‘all’ the relevant and ‘current’ machinery safety standards – then the assessment cannot be appropriately or competently completed – potentially leaving a machine in an unsafe condition.

 Importantly our PUWER assessments are not just a checklist against regulations 10 to 24 (the physical machine itself), our PUWER assessment report details all aspects of PUWER compliance, from regulation 1 right through to regulation 24, and includes the assessment of the operating companies internal policies and systems to ensure they are compliant.
-However, as the key aspect of the assessment – it will also show where the machine itself may be unsafe for use or non compliant (regulations 10 to 24), and we don’t just tick boxes – we provide information and advice on why there is a non compliance, and simple written guidance as to what could be done to restore compliance…
+However, as the key aspect of the assessment – it will also show where the machine itself may be unsafe for use or non compliant (regulations 10 to 24), and we don’t just tick boxes – we provide information and advice on why there is a non compliance, and simple written guidance as to what could be done to restore, retain or create compliance…

 Bespoke, Additional and Supplementary Services

 Whilst we offer a formal range of consultancy services, we know from experience that not everyone fits into a specific consultancy service ‘box’, and there is often a need for something a little different… Therefore, we are happy to provide just our ‘time’ on its own as opposed to a specific consultancy service offer.